elatov/elatov.github.io/_posts/2014-05-27-migrate-from-wordpress-to-jekyll.md

 - [JekyllBootstrap Theme Explorer](http://themes.jekyllbootstrap.com/)
 - [Jekyll Themes](http://jekyllthemes.org/)

 Like I mentioned before, you can either clone the whole project or you can actually use JekyllBootstrap to install a theme.
-For example here is an easy way to install the twitter-bootstrap based theme with JekyllBootstrap:
+For example here is an easy way to install the **twitter-bootstrap** based theme with **JekyllBootstrap**:

 	elatov@kmac:~/jekyll-bootstrap$rake theme:install git="https://github.com/jekybootstrap/theme-twitter.git"
 	Cloning into './_theme_packages/_tmp'...